 A seminar-style course designed for students to review and discuss basic concepts necessary for a career in microbiology and to assess their major.
 This course will cover basic concepts of quantitative skills, computer literacy, and current topics microbiology.
 Students are expected to actively participate in an assessment of their major, and participate in discussions on major issues and developments in the microbiological sciences.
 Students will present a seminar on a contemporary microbiological topic incorporating primary literature.
 Prerequisite: senior standing; must have completed all core microbiology classes by the end of the semester for which one is enrolling.
 Offered Fall, Spring.

 MIC 479 Cr.1-2

 Microbiology Laboratory Assistant

 An opportunity to assist in the preparation and instruction of a microbiology laboratory.
 Students will be expected to assist in preparation of course materials, demonstrate proper techniques, and evaluate student performance.
 Completion of safety training required.
 Repeatable for credit - maximum four.
 Lect.
 2, Lab.
 6. Consent of instructor.
 Pass/Fail grading.
 Offered Fall, Spring, Summer.

 Independent Study in Microbiology

 A directed reading/project course covering a standard body of knowledge within the discipline but outside that offered through regularly scheduled courses.
 Under the direction of the supervising faculty member, study may involve a review of current literature.
 A written report or project is an expected outcome.
-Admission by instructor’s and department approval.
 Completion of safety training required prior to beginning a laboratory or field-based project.
-Repeatable for credit — maximum 4.
+Admission with instructor and department approval.
+Repeatable for credit - maximum four.
 Consent of department.
 Offered Fall, Winter, Spring, Summer.